agombolay/ribose-map/README.md

 **© 2017 Alli Gombolay, Fredrik Vannberg, and Francesca Storici**
 **School of Biological Sciences, Georgia Institute of Technology**

-Ribose-Map is the first and only computational toolkit that can process and analyze high-throughput rNMP sequencing data that was generated using any of the currently available rNMP sequencing techniques (see list below).
+Ribose-Map is the first and only bioinformatics toolkit that can process and analyze high-throughput rNMP sequencing data that was generated using any of the currently available rNMP sequencing techniques (please see list below).

 **rNMP sequencing techniques**:
 emRiboSeq, ribose-seq, Alk-HydEn-seq, RHII-HydEn-seq, Pu-seq, and RADAR-seq